Updated on May 28th, 2021 by Bob Ciura

-The company’s current portfolio yield is 10.7%, which is down from 12%+ in recent years.
-However, lower rates across the globe have driven down yields in a variety of asset classes, so this is to be expected.
+The company’s current portfolio yield is 9.4%, which is down from 12%+ in recent years.
+Lower rates across the globe have driven down yields in a variety of asset classes, so this is to be expected.

-Investors should note that Prospect Capital is well-poised to benefit from rising interest rates.
+Investors should note that Prospect Capital is highly exposed to volatile interest rates.
 This is because the company’s liabilities are nearly all at fixed rates, while its investments are nearly all floating-rate instruments.
 That means interest expense is largely fixed, while interest income rises and falls commensurately with prevailing interest rates.

-This makes Prospect Capital a great portfolio hedge against interest-sensitive securities like REITs and utilities should long-term rates rise further.
+This makes Prospect Capital a great portfolio hedge against interest-sensitive securities like REITs and utilities, but it underperforms in periods where rates are very low.

 Prospect Capital’s flexible origination mix is also a meaningful positive from an investor’s perspective, given that the wide variety of instruments it uses to produce income helps it find the best opportunities.

 The company has nine different ways to make investments with target companies including different types of debt and equity.
-They all have different risk levels and rates of return, and the largest single source is private equity sponsor finance at 28% of the portfolio.
+They all have different risk levels and rates of return.

 Prospect Capital’s willingness to seek out the best instruments – and having the scale to do so – is a major advantage over other middle market BDCs.
 The company’s investment strategy is central to its long-term growth.